Welcome to Ocean’s Harbor House, a safe haven for youth.

-Through generous community donations and involvement, Harbor House provides life assistance for homeless youth or those living in troubled circumstances.
-Please explore our site and contact us with any questions.
+Because of generous community donations, support, and involvement, Ocean’s Harbor House provides life assistance for homeless youth or those living in troubled circumstances.
+Please explore our site by using the menu and please contact us with any questions.

 Lowe’s Hero Project

 It takes a village!
 Pictured here are 60 volunteers that came to Ocean’s Harbor House’s emergency youth shelter location the first weekend of November.
 This was a massive project organized by 8 local Lowe’s stores.
 They donated over $22,000 retail worth of materials, which contributed to a local version of Extreme Home Makeover.